rshah160487/selenium-testng-maven/README.md

 3. Commit your changes and push to your forked repository.
 4. Create a pull request to the `main` branch.

+## **License**

+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.

 ## **Contact**
 For issues or contributions, please create a GitHub issue or contact the repository owner.